oliviawestmacottssw/SSW.Rules.Content/rules/do-you-separate-your-expenses-by-creating-separate-reports-in-expensify/rule.md

 ![](Expensify5.PNG)

-### To Edit a folder on the iPhone
+### ​To Edit a folder on the iPhone

-If you put a receipt in the wrong folder, you can edit its location, or upload a receipt directly into the new folder.
+​If you put a receipt in the wrong folder, you can edit its location, or upload a receipt directly into the new folder.

-1. On your Dashboard select Expenses | Select correct expense to edit | Report
+​1.
+On your Dashboard select Expenses | Select correct expense to edit | Report

 ![](Expensify8.PNG)
-2. Select the folder you want to move it to and save.
+2. Select the folder you want to move it to and save.​

 ![](Expensify7.PNG)